freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/switch-manager.md

 The "NC" stands for **Normally Closed**.
 Internally, VPE treats a switch as *enabled* or *disabled*.
 Enabled means the ball is currently on it, or a button is pressed.
 However, the gamelogic engine doesn't care about enabled or disabled, what it cares about is whether the switch is *closed* or *open*.

 So if "NC" is set to true, VPE will keep the switch closed when it's disabled, and open it when it gets enabled.
 If false, it's the other way around.
-An example of such a switch would be opto-switches, where a light beam closes the circuit per default, and a ball rolling through the beam opens it.
+An example of such a switch would be opto-switches, where a light beam closes the circuit by default, and a ball rolling through the beam opens it.

 > [!note]
 > In the very first screenshot, you'll notice that trough switches are all normally closed.
 This is because MM uses a modern trough with opto-switches.
 There is also the coin door we'd like to have closed per default and open the switch when the coin door is open.